canastro/blog/content/blog/2019-01-01---react-ui-lib-part1/index.md

 export { default as StyledButton } from './styled-button/styled-button';
 ```

+2. Update **package.json** with your main entry file: `"main": "build/lib/index.js",`

-2. Do `npm link` on your bob-ross-kit project so that you can use it while developing without having to actually publish to npm.
+3. Do `npm link` on your bob-ross-kit project so that you can use it while developing without having to actually publish to npm.

-3. Update **package.json** with your main entry file: `"main": "build/lib/index.js",`
+4. Run `npm run watch` if you want to keep updating your build when your files change.

 # Consume our lib